 Stahlwerk Annahütte is part of the Max Aicher Group of Companies, which is encompassed by the Max Aicher Foundation.
 A company steeped in tradition, Stahlwerk Annahütte is firmly embedded in the Berchtesgadener Land region.
-With over 580 employees at its Hammerau location, it is an important employer in the region.
+With almost 590 employees at its Hammerau location, it is an important employer in the region.
 Its history dates back to the 16th century, when it was founded as an ironworks in the year 1537.
 Max Aicher acquired the plant in 1975 and renamed it "Stahlwerk Annahütte Max Aicher GmbH & Co.
 KG".
 The management consists of three equal members for the areas of Administration/ Finance, Sales/Quality Assurance and Technology.
 We operate internationally and work in close cooperation with our partners, maintaining subsidiaries and investments in Europe, Asia, and America.
 With a high export share of around 50 percent of the rolled products from Hammerau, we cater to the requirements of our customers worldwide.
-Important markets outside Europe include Australia, South Korea, and Mexico.
+Important markets outside Europe include Australia, Brazil, South Korea, the Middle East, the USA and Mexico.